Winsw123/WebsiteApp_ToiletMap/README.md

+# [112_2 Program Design II] Final Project

-# pd2ToiletProject
+# Main goal

-## use to find the nearest toliets and upload information of new spots by user
+## Help hosts to easily manage the information of the toilets
+## Help users to track the nearby toilets

+# Before running
+## The complete project is in the branch 'winston-backend'
-## please find the project in tree of winston-backend and installed xmapp or mysql before running
+## Installed xmapp or mysql before running